 YouTube launched in beta in May 2005, kicking off with an 18-second clip about elephants at the zoo.
 That was the start of a wave of popular animal videos on the site, along with other crazy YouTube trends.

-Now, a community of more than one billion people around the world watch hundreds of millions of hours of video every day on YouTube.
+Now, a social networking community of more than one billion people around the world watch hundreds of millions of hours of video every day on YouTube.
 This month, the video sharing site is celebrating its 10th birthday with a look at the most popular YouTube trends of the past decade.
 They created 26 playlists – from A to Z – highlighting the most popular videos in each category.